emindonmeztr/AngularJS-SinglePageApplication/README.md

 Thanks for AngularJs Tutorial channel The Net Ninja in Youtube.I have learned so many things from it and strongly suggest all web developers.

 Technologies: HTML, CSS, JSON, ANGULARJS

+Packages was used in Atom: atom-live-server, autoclose-html, autocomplete-angular-material, git-plus